ChasNelson1990/chasnelson.co.uk/content/home/recent-presentations.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 40  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 45  # Order that this section will appear.

-title = "Recent and Upcoming"
+title = ""
 subtitle = "Presentations"

 [content]